-Sneddon syndrome is a type of systemic non-inflammatory vasculopathy characterised by livedo reticularis and progressive and occlusive cerebrovascular thrombosis involving the medium size arteries.
+Sneddon syndrome is a type of systemic non-inflammatory vasculopathy characterised by livedo reticularis and progressive and occlusive cerebrovascular thrombosis involving the medium-sized arteries.

 - livedo reticularis as a skin manifestation